 Organization Resources / Student Organizations COVID Guidelines /

-Auburn University has currently released event guidelines for events through October 10, 2020.
+Auburn University has currently released event guidelines for events effective March 22, 2021.

-- Events with 50 or fewer people should submit the request through regular channels (Campus Events Planning System, AUinvolve, etc.) and include a description of how event planners will ensure appropriate physical distancing in a space that accommodates the group.
-Previously approved events or gatherings must also be limited to 50.
+- All requests must include a description of how event planners will ensure appropriate physical distancing in a space that accommodates the group.

-- All event attendees are required to wear masks or face coverings, and answer questions regarding symptoms, all of which will occur daily for multi-day events.
+- All event attendees are required to wear masks or face coverings.
+University faculty, staff, and students must complete their Auburn Healthcheck Survey and show their A Healthier U Pass (green screen) to attend events.
+Non-university event attendees must answer questions regarding symptoms, all of which will occur daily for multi-day events.

 - Event coordinators are responsible for ensuring adherence to all guidelines.